mcsee/Software-Design-Articles/Articles/Theory/Fail Fast/readme.md

 The best way to fail fast is to properly represent objects while respecting our only design rule:

-> Bijection with the real world.
+> Bijection with the real-world.

 A misrepresentation of a geographic coordinate using an array with two integers is not going to know how to "defend" itself from possible invalid situations.